-We wish this because thieves usually set their mind on appropriating things of value.
+We wish this because thieves usually set their minds on appropriating things of value.
 Not everything is worth stealing or copying.

 This is not to say that being plundered is a pleasant experience.
 Sure it is not, and sure as hell you will need all the power of law to back up your efforts of protecting and/or reclaiming your intellectual property.
 It isn’t a golden watch which you could simply get back with a little help from police, or just buy a new one, expensive though it is.

-“But who would want to copy my brand these days when there are so many great things out there to draw inspiration on?”
+“But who would want to copy my brand these days when there are so many great things out there to draw inspiration from?”

 Think twice and you’ll never ask this question again.

-However, the moment you get to notice that someone has used your work as a little bit more than just inspiration, or has downright copied it, it will serve as a confirmation that you’re doing something that matters.
+However, the moment you notice that someone has used your work as a little bit more than just inspiration, or has downright copied it, it will serve as a confirmation that you’re doing something worthwhile.

 Let your ego feed on this for a couple of moments… And then think about the consequences.
 If you do nothing and let them have it, soon there will be no food left for the ego.